 Want to make yourself smarter?
 Learning a second language doesn’t just help your brain age better.
 In small but significant ways, it helps your mind function better in day-to-day life, as well.

 According to the Society for Neuroscience, bilingual children and adults are better able to focus than their peers.
-They also have denser gray matter in the parts of the brain that control language and speech.
+They also have denser grey matter in the parts of the brain that control language and speech.

 Bilingual brains may also be more efficient at processing information and solving problems, according to researchers from the University of Houston: